romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are managing secrets for a specific repository in your organization.
+Q: You are managing secrets for a specific repository in your organization.
 What should you consider when creating repository-level encrypted secrets?
 <details><summary>Show the answer</summary><p>

 - **Repository-level secrets are best for sensitive data specific to one repository and are not accessible by other repositories**